 Zebra, wildebeest, impala, and buffalo can be found on the grassy plains.
 Lion, which prey on these animals, share the same area and can occasionally be spotted.
 Giraffe browse leaves from the isolated acacia trees that fringe the Mkata River.
 The small islands of shade provided by these acacias are also favored by elephants.

 Mikumi is one of the most reliable places in Tanzania for sightings of the eland, the world’s largest antelope.
-The equally impressive greater kudu and sable antelope can be found in the miombo woodland-covered foothills of the mountains that rise from the park’s borders.
+The equally impressive greater kudu and sable antelope found in the miombo woodland-covered foothills of the mountains that rise from the park’s borders.
 Lichtenstein’s hartebeest is one of the more unusual antelopes found here.

 The Dry season, from June to October, is the best time for wildlife viewing in the park.
 Wildlife is easier to spot because the vegetation is thinner and animals gather around predictable water sources such as the Mkata River, the hippo pool, and other waterholes.
 At the end of the Dry season, during September and October, these waterholes are almost constantly visited by big herds of buffalo and elephant as well as other wildlife.
 The 80% portion of Mikumi southeast of the Tanzam Highway is inaccessible to tourists.
 The 60km circuit open to tourists is on the Mkata River floodplain, comprised of open grassland interspersed with acacia woodland, patches of Borassus palms, and the odd baobab tree.

-More than 400 bird species have been recorded, with such colorful common residents as the lilac-breasted roller, yellow-throated longclaw and bateleur eagle, joined by a host of European migratory birds from November to April.
+More than 400 bird species recorded, with such colorful common residents as the lilac-breasted roller, yellow-throated longclaw and bateleur eagle, joined by a host of European migratory birds from November to April.
 The hippo pool and Mwanambogo dam are a good place to see some of the water-associated birds like African fish eagle, African spoonbill, and hamerkop, and the Mkata River offers great views of African open bills fishing.

 Birdlife is good throughout the whole year, but at its best from November through April.
 At this time, resident birds are in breeding plumage, and migratory birds from North Africa and Europe can be found.
 Wildlife Safaris is best during the Dry season (June to October).